-The mortgage payment holiday will provide flexibility in repaying your mortgage by allowing you to stop or reduce your monthly payments for up to three months.
+The mortgage payment holiday will provide flexibility in repaying your mortgage by allowing you to stop or reduce your monthly payments for up to six months.
 This won’t be suitable for everyone but could provide much-needed help if you require this.
 You do need to be aware that this is not free money.
 You will be required to pay this back when your payments start again after the payment holiday has finished.

 How do I apply for a mortgage payment holiday?

 The first step will be to contact your mortgage lender.
 Not everyone will be granted a payment holiday.
 Most lenders have posted a link specifically for mortgage payment holidays due to Coronavirus on their websites with an online application service.
 There will be a fast track approval process in place, so you should get a quick decision.
 We are being informed that individual credit ratings should not be affected.

 It’s likely that your lender will spread your outstanding payments over the outstanding term of your mortgage.
 Therefore you will see an increase in your monthly mortgage payments.
 The shorter the term left on your mortgage the larger the increase will be in your future monthly payments once the mortgage payment holiday is over.
 As such, you should consider the impact this will have on your future financial commitments.

 Most mortgage lenders have said that in order to satisfy their eligibility criteria for a mortgage payment holiday:

 - Your finances must have been affected by Coronavirus

 - You must be up to date with your monthly mortgage payments and not in arrears